-2 letters of comment from - 29 Testlands Avenue; and 6 Rosewall Road, Maybush;
+2 letters of comment from - 29 Testlands Avenue and 6 Rosewall Road, Maybush;

 - This area has long needed infrastructure however am concerned about the farm being lost as this does have a purpose for those locally; - Presume the storage and distribution areas are mainly warehouses for companies (i.e. supermarkets) employment; - No consideration given to leisure.
 Need to disregard David Lloyds not all of us can and want to join that; - Sir Ebenezer Howard founded Welwyn Garden City and considered areas of well being to his future residents.
 Lordshill/Nursling etc are becoming a city outside a city; - Please would you also consider a roller skating structure for this in this area - it is a bonus and many people of all ages congregate there.
 It would encourage employment, bring in revenue and be a good replacement for the lack of an ice rink.
-Would put up the funding myself however am not financially well off and would work there myself - voluntarily if needed; - Would like access to a Doctors surgery and a chemist in or around Nursling Street; - Would be nice to have an old fashioned bakery selling fresh home cooked bread, cakes and pies (like the old days).
+Would put up the funding myself however am not financially well off and would work there myself - voluntarily if needed; - Housing has been excluded; - The environment as in the woods have been considered; - Would like access to a Doctors surgery and a chemist in or around Nursling Street; - Would be nice to have an old fashioned bakery selling fresh home cooked bread, cakes and pies (like the old days).